Student Clubs

 Emerging Professionals of the US Green Building Council (USGBC)

 USGBC Emerging Professionals are the energetic and dynamic leaders of tomorrow’s green building movement.
 The program is geared toward individuals out of school and under 30, but does not exclude anyone who may be interested.
-USGBC Emerging Professionals seek to engage all those who are interested in learning about and advocating for sustainable building practices.
+USGBC Emerging Professionals seek to engage all interested in learning about and advocating for sustainable building practices.
 So who are Emerging Professionals?
 Certainly many are young architects and engineers, but they also include young lawyers, education and healthcare professionals, sustainability consultants, and anyone else interested in the future of green building.

 Advisor